jacklul/USharpVideo-Subtitles/README.md

 - [USharpVideo](https://github.com/MerlinVR/USharpVideo) v1.0.0+

 ## Installation

+_Please include **subtitles** tag in your world when using this prefab so that people can find worlds with subtitles support more easily._

 1. Install [UdonSharp](https://github.com/vrchat-community/UdonSharp) first if you haven't already
 2. Import [USharpVideo](https://github.com/MerlinVR/USharpVideo/releases/latest) package if you haven't already
 3. Import [latest release](https://github.com/jacklul/USharpVideo-Subtitles/releases/latest) package